cusspvz/autotune.docker/README.md

     - Tunes settings every hour
     - This isn't One Shot, it will act every hour (interval also configurable)
   * Docker
     - Removes all images that are not being used.
-Option disable by default `R_IMAGES=false` in Dockerfile
+Option enable by default `docker_remove_images=1` in Dockerfile
     - Removes all stoped containers.
-Option disable by default `R_CONTAINERS=false` in Dockerfile.
+Option enable by default `docker_remove_containers=1` in Dockerfile.

 ## Deploying